syncfusion-content/wpf-docs/wpf/Diagram/Interaction/Dragging/SplitandJoin.md

 documentation: ug
 ---

-# Split and Join in WPF Diagram (SfDiagram)
+# Enable connector splitting in WPF Diagram (SfDiagram)

-Diagram provides support to split and join the connectors using [EnableConnectorSplitting](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.EnableConnectorSplitting.html) .
-Default value of `EnableConnectorSplitting` is false.
+The connectors are used to create a link between two points, ports, or nodes to represent the relationship between them.
+You can able to split the connector between two nodes when dropping new node onto the existing connector and create the connection between new node and existing nodes by setting `EnableConnectorSplitting` as `true`.
+Default value of `EnableConnectorSplitting` is `false`.

 {% tabs %}
 {% highlight Xaml %}